wp-plugins/google-map-shortcode/readme.txt

 *   You can customize the html of the info window box on the settings.
 *   The plugin is based on Wordpress shortcode and allows many options like: initial zoom, width, height, categories, post ID, specific address, marker and thumbnail.

+Plugin Languages:

+*	English.
+*   Spanish.

+Please contact me [alaingoga at gmail] in order to include your language within the plugin package.

 == Installation ==

 1. Upload 'Google Map Shortcode' folder to the '/wp-content/plugins/' directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Go to the Google Map Shortcode Options page under settings and save your preferred options.
 4. Using the Google Map editor button insert the address and add the map into your posts/pages.

+== Frequently Asked Questions ==

+= Can I use a custom marker? =

+Yes, the plugin includes some markers images power by [Maps Icons Collection](http://mapicons.nicolasmollet.com) but you can upload your own icon.

+= The plugin allows to use address in other languages? =

+Yes, you can use different laguages address.

 == Screenshots ==